DiRoots-Limited/DiRoots.One.Releases/docs/ui-components/SG-Sheet-List.md

 ---
 layout: default
-title: Selection Tab
+title: Sheet list
-parent: SheetLink User Guide
+parent: SheetGen User Guide
 nav_order: 2
 ---

-# SheetLink
+# SheetGen
 {: .no_toc }
-Export your Revit model data (by categories, elements, schedules) to Excel and Google Sheets.
-Edit the data and import it back to update the model.
+Batch create Drawing Sheets, place Views based on a pre-defined template, and easily manage Drawing Sheets revisions.
+Export and sheets/views lists to/from Excel.
 ## Table of contents
 {: .no_toc .text-delta }